FedericoBruzzone/statistical-methods-for-machine-learning/README.md

 ## Contact

 If you have any questions or suggestions regarding this repository, please don't hesitate to reach out.
-You can contact us via the GitHub repository or through the following channels:
+You can contact us via the GitHub repository or emails:
 - Email: [federico.bruzzone.i@gmail.com] or [federico.bruzzone@studenti.unimi.it]

 We hope you find this repository helpful in preparing for your "Statistical Methods for Machine Learning" exam.
 Good luck!